Random walk on sparse random digraphs: Proof of Theorem

 Finally, by the non-expansiveness of $f$, the Cauchy--Schwarz inequality, and Proposition \ref{pr:martingale},

-Combining those four inequalities concludes the proof. \end{proof} To conclude the proof of Theorem \ref{th:measure}, we observe that $M_\star$ is bounded in $L^2$ uniformly in $n$ by Proposition \ref{pr:martingale}, and hence uniformly integrable as $n$ varies.
+Combining those four inequalities concludes the proof. \end{proof} To conclude the proof of Theorem \ref{th:measure}, we observe that $M_\star$ has the desired representation from Lemma \ref{repmstar}.
+Moreover, $M_\star$ is bounded in $L^2$ uniformly in $n$ by Proposition \ref{pr:martingale}, and hence uniformly integrable as $n$ varies.
 We may then apply the following general result.
 Write $\cP_1(\dR)$ for the (Polish) space of Borel probability measures on $\dR$ with finite first absolute moment, equipped with the Wasserstein distance $\cW$. \begin{lemma}[Convergence of random measures in $\cP_1(\dR)$]Let $(\cL_n)_{n\geq 1}$ be a sequence of random elements of $\cP_1(\dR)$, and let $(\mathbb L_n)_{n\geq 1}$ be a uniformly integrable sequence of deterministic elements of $\cP_1(\dR)$.
 Assume that for every non-expansive function $f\colon\dR\to\dR$,

 Then $\cW\left(\cL_n, {\mathbb L}_n\right) \xrightarrow[n\to\infty]{\PP} 0$. \end{lemma} \begin{proof} It is classical that convergence in $\cP_1(\dR)$ can be tested on a certain countable family $\cF$ of non-expansive functions, in the following sense: